 The City of Sault Ste.
-Marie has initiated this Class Environmental Assessment (Class EA) to identify and evaluate alternative ways to reduce the frequency of flooding along MacDonald Avenue, east of Pim Street, in the Brien Avenue area.
+Marie has initiated this Class Environmental Assessment (Class EA) to identify and evaluate alternative ways to reduce the frequency of flooding in the McNabb Street area, east of Pim Street.
 There has been a history of street surface flooding during heavy rainfall events and subsequent basement flooding in nearby buildings.

-Due to these concerns, Tulloch Engineering Inc. was retained by the City of Sault Ste Marie to complete a Class Environmental Assessment (EA) to study the storm drainage in the area and recommend ways to reduce flooding frequency.
-This Environmental Study Report (ESR) documents the decision making process leading to the selection of the recommended solution.
+Due to these concerns Tulloch Engineering Inc. has been retained by the City of Sault Ste Marie to complete a Class Environmental Assessment (EA) to study the storm water drainage in the area and recommend ways to reduce flooding frequency/severity.
+This Environmental Study Report (ESR) documents the decision making process leading to the selection of the recommended solutions.